Ciampitti-Lab/AVYield/README.md

 * Should we really display this information?

-- [ ] LOC S-soft wheat also NAME will have (S) at the end.
 - [x] Remove entries with NC, EC, NWD, SWD, IRR, SC NE, SE in LOC.\
 - [ ] Remove entries with MEAN on NAME.

-* The data is actually missing.
-Should we remove entries with no yield data?

-- [ ] No data on Year 1999 Finney and Thomas Irrigated.
-- [ ] No data on Year 2001 Stafford.

 ## To-do